MayaPosch/NymphCast/doc/building_nymphcast_server.md

 1. Run the `setup.sh` script in the project root to perform the below tasks automatically.

-Else, use the manual procedure:
+Else, under Linux or MSYS2 (MinGW, Clang) use the manual procedure:

 1. Check-out [NymphRPC](https://github.com/MayaPosch/NymphRPC) elsewhere and build the library with `make lib`.
 2. Install NymphRPC with `sudo make install`.